 and appreciating a person’s experience

-or predicament and things like raising
+or predicament, along with things like raising

 Why it’s important: